 Activities on the German promissory note market

-Source: HSH Nordbank Research
+Source: HSH Nordbank Economics

 Bussmann’s team is currently involved with another theme on behalf of its clients concerning smart concepts for active financial management.
 “Depositing money in the bank at negative interest rates cannot be the aim”, says the HSH Nordbank expert.
 One possible answer to counteract the negative interest: Structured deposit products, a combination of short-term and long-term time deposits, or other sophisticated structured instruments involving put and call features.